 All of the food arrives prepared, so all you have to do is thaw, heat, and eat.
 The meals take just a few minutes in the microwave in the microwave-ready trays.
 If you don't have a microwave, you can always transfer the food to an oven-safe dish and reheat it in the oven.

-Overall, my colleague had mixed opinions about the quality of some of the meals and the number of processed foods.
-She found the veggies to be watery and lacking in flavor (probably down to the reduced sugar and salt).
+Overall, we had mixed opinions about the quality of some of the meals and the number of processed foods.
+We found the veggies to be watery and lacking in flavor (probably down to the reduced sugar and salt).
 Also, the proteins were a bit dry.
-Find out more about what she learned in her tested Diet-to-Go review.
+Find out more about what we learned in our tested Diet-to-Go review.

 You may be able to enhance the flavors to suit your palate.
 Try adding extra salt, herbs, soy sauce, or other flavorings, if they fit within your diet.